SafetyPrompts Logo

 Added to SafetyPrompts.com on 23.12.2023.

 100 prompts.
 Each prompt is an instruction.
 MaliciousInstructions was created to evaluate compliance of LLMs with malicious instructions.
 The dataset language is English.
 Dataset entries are machine-written: generated by GPT-3 (text-davinci-003).
-The dataset license is not specified.
+The dataset license is CC BY-NC 4.0.

 Other notes: